 Millimeter wave 5G – or mmWave, as it is also being referred to – is behind the next-generation of mobile applications.
 Here we'll explain what it is as well as how it'll impact 5G networks in areas where high-capacity, low-latency networks are required.

-Next-generation 5G networks will not only provide ubiquitous, reliable coverage over wide areas, but will also be capable of powering mission-critical applications, massive IoT deployments, and entirely new business operations.
+Next-generation 5G networks will not only provide ubiquitous, reliable coverage over wide areas, but will also be capable of powering mission-critical applications, massive IoT deployments, and entirely new business operations, all requiring fast, high capacity, ultra-low latency connections.

 Crucially, spectrum is a finite resource.
-As governments and regulators around the world recognise the potential economic and societal benefits of 5G networks, there have been concerted efforts to free up as much spectrum as possible.
+And as governments and regulators around the world recognise the potential economic and societal benefits of 5G networks, there have been concerted efforts to free up as much spectrum as possible.

 Therefore, attention is being paid to bands previously considered to be unsuitable for mobile networks - and yes, that includes high-range millimeter wave (mmWave).

-Many of these bands were allocated to other groups of users, such as the military or public events industry, long before the importance of mobile communications was realised.
-These users are more suited to other frequencies and the spectrum is more valuable for 5G.
+Many of these bands were allocated to other groups of users, such as the military or public events industry, long before the importance of mobile communications was realised, and so millimeter wave spectrum carries a high premium.

 What is millimeter wave spectrum?